Salinas Victoria

-Salinas Victoria, is a municipality located to in the center of the state of Nuevo León, Mexico.
+Salinas Victoria is a municipality and town located in the center of the state of Nuevo León, Mexico.
 It shares borders with 11 municipalities including, to the north Villaldama and Sabinas Hidalgo; to the south Escobedo and Apodaca; to the east Higueras, Ciénega de Flores and General Zuazua; and finally to the west with Mina, Hidalgo, Abasolo and El Carmen.

-Salinas Victoria's extension is 1,334.20 square kilometers.
-According to the 2005 census, it has a population of 27,848 people.
+Salinas Victoria is the northernmost and, with an extension of 1,667 square kilometers, the largest municipality of the Monterrey metropolitan area.
+According to the 2005 census, it had a population of 27,848.

 Origin of the name

 "Salinas" (Spanish for salt marshes) was chosen because the lands present saline characteristics.
 "Victoria" after the first Mexican president Guadalupe Victoria.